-- If a student has been exposed to a person who has tested positive or to a probable positive person, the student/guardian must contact DOH and quarantine for fourteen days or per Department of Health instructions if different directions are given. - ➤ If the student lives with someone who has tested COVID-19 positive but the student does not become sick, the student must quarantine during that positive COVID-19 individual's quarantine and for fourteen days after the last COVID-19 positive person in the home finishes their quarantine, per Department of Health guidelines.
+- If a student has been exposed to a person who has tested positive or to a probable positive person, the student/guardian must contact the Director or Career Center nurse and DOH and quarantine for ten days or per Department of Health instructions if different directions are given. - ➤ If the student lives with someone who has tested COVID-19 positive but the student does not become sick, the student must quarantine during that positive COVID-19 individual's quarantine and for ten days after the last COVID-19 positive person in the home finishes their quarantine, per Department of Health guidelines.
 If different instructions are given by DOH, you are to follow those. - A student who tests positive for COVID-19 will be required to provide a physician's release/return to school.
 Department of Health and CDC guidelines are to be followed regarding isolation. - The Career Center will contact DOH to report a probable exposure to a positive COVID-19 patient and actual exposure to a positive COVID-19 patient.